immers-space/activitypub-express/README.md

 Configures and returns an express middleware function that must be added to the route before any other apex midddleware.
-It needs to be configured with the routes you will use in order to correctly generate IRI's and actor profiles
+It needs to be configured with the routes you will use in order to correctly generate IRIs and actor profiles

 ```
 const ActivitypubExpress = require('activitypub-express')